 People can only begin to think about the future when they are free from focusing on their everyday survival.

-We know that poverty is not caused solely by the laziness and incompetence of the individual.
-Socio-economic factors, such as structural inequality, lack of social safety nets and collapsing markets are also contributing factors that create a vicious cycle of poverty.
+We know that poverty is caused by socio-economic factors, such as structural inequality, lack of social safety nets and collapsing markets.

 Our initiatives break this cycle.